 Native Orchid Plant Info

 What are native orchids?
 Native orchids are those that grow and have evolved naturally in a particular area or habitat without any help from human beings, either directly or indirectly.
 Of more than 30,000 orchid species identified thus far, at least 250 are native to North America.
-These wild orchid plants were present long before the arrival or European settlers.
+These wild orchid plants were present long before the arrival of European settlers.

 Considering the vast number and diversity of wild orchid plants in North America and around the world, it’s nearly impossible to present a list of common types of native orchids.
 Not surprisingly, more than 120 species of native orchids have been identified in Florida alone.
 The ghost orchid (Dendrophylax lindenii) is one of the most well-known.

-You may, however, be more surprised to learn that between 20 and 40 species have been identified in Alaska and Central Canada, including several types of bog orchid and lady’s slipper.
+You may, however, be more surprised to learn that between 20 and 40 species have been identified in Alaska and central Canada, including several types of bog orchid and lady’s slipper.

 Growing Native Orchids

 Of the many native orchid species growing in North America, nearly 60 percent are listed as endangered or threatened on the federal or state level.
-This means that removing wild orchid plants from their habitat is not only destructive, but may be illegal.
+This means that removing wild orchid plants from their habitat is not only destructive but may be illegal.

 While most native orchids have never been abundant, they are more challenged than ever before, due primarily to habitat loss and climate changes in specific microclimates.
 This is why it’s a good idea to think twice before growing native orchids.
 If you choose to give it a try, be sure the orchid isn’t listed as endangered or threatened.
 Look for orchids that are available to the public through reputable nurseries.